TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.etree.elementtree.rst

    .. attribute:: code

-      A numeric error code from the expat parser.
+      A numeric error code kutoka the expat parser.
 See the documentation of :mod:`xml.parsers.expat` for the list of error codes and their meanings.

    .. attribute:: position